The 10 Best Free Synth VST Plugins (2022)

 To begin with, the user interface of OB-Xd is not very appealing.
-However, despite its unappealing appearance, the quality and use of this instrument are exceptional.
+However, despite this, the quality and use of this virtual analog synthesizer are exceptional.
 Tom Oberheim’s iconic OB-X polysynth is emulated in this instrument.
 It supports Mac, PC, and Linux and comes in a standalone or VST/AU/AAX format.

-This instrument’s tone does not match the sound of analog gear.
+The tone does not match the sound of analog gear, however.
 The sonic characters, on the other hand, are well mimicked and captured.
-The plugin includes two oscillators, as well as unison and a noise generator.
+The plugin includes two oscillators, as well as a unison and a noise generator.
 It also has two envelopes, an LFO, and a filter that can be used in a variety of ways.

 Vital is arguably the most modern synth on this list.
 It’s a freeware alternative to flagship synths such as Serum and Massive.
 However, due to the limited number of wavetables and presets, Vital remains an alternative for many artists and not a first preference.

 The user interface has a modern appearance and a simple workflow.
-It supports Mac, PC, and Linux and comes in VST/AU/LV2 formats.
+It supports Mac, PC, and Linux and comes in VST/VST3/AU/LV2 formats.

 Vital is a wavetable synth with spectral wrapping.
 This distinguishes it from the rest of the analog synths on this list and makes it a must-have in your collection.
 It’s a flexible tool since it has highly adjustable oscillators, filters, effects, and modulators, allowing for practically unlimited modulation possibilities.

 If you like the synth, Vital also has a paid version that you can upgrade to.
 It will take you from 75 presets and 25 wavetables to over 40 presets and 150 wavetables in the most advanced version, as well as other features.
-However, the free version is a powerful beast, and most producers will not need to upgrade.
+The free version remains a powerful beast, in any case, and most producers will not need to upgrade.

 7. Vember Audio Surge

-Surge includes 8 oscillator techniques, including conventional analog waveform, frequency modulation, and wavetable synthesis.
+Surge includes 3 oscillators and 12 oscillator algorithms, including conventional analog waveform, frequency modulation, and wavetable synthesis.
 As a sound source, it can also use an audio input.
 It also includes modulation filters, LFO modules, effects, and a variety of other sound design tools.